eserlxl/LLMEngine/docs/PROVIDERS.md

 ## Choosing a Provider

-Use enum-based or string-based constructors:
+Enum-based or string-based constructors can be used:

 ```cpp
 // Enum